dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

   <tr><td align="center">Recommendation Engine Infrastructure</td></tr>
 </table>

-On Recommendation Engine activation, each one of the investigations(LoggerSlowWrites, LoggerExpensiveOperation, LoggerHotPath, LoggerExcessiveWrites, LoggerLargeMessages) will run and use the processor API to obtain the CPU Usage Samplings and Heap Allocation Samplings.
+On Recommendation Engine activation, each one of the investigations(LoggerSlowWritesInvestigation, LoggerExpensiveOperationInvestigation, LoggerHotPathInvestigation, LoggerExcessiveWritesInvestigation, LoggerLargeMessagesInvestigation) will run and use the processor API to obtain the CPU Usage Samplings and Heap Allocation Samplings.

-#### CPU Usage Samplings
+#### CPU Usage Sampling Structure
 Required fields for CPU Usage Sampling
 - Number of Calls: number of calls for each method
 - Total Time: for the total time spent in the given function (excluding time made in calls to sub-functions)